01pooja10/Sketch2D-To-Style3D/sketch-style-3d/NeRF/README.md

 # NeRF-pytorch
 This is the folder containing the code files and other dependencies to train a NeRF in PyTorch from scratch.
-Code has been adapted from https://github.com/yenchenlin/nerf-pytorch
+The code files have been adapted from https://github.com/yenchenlin/nerf-pytorch

 Some of the modified files are given below for reference: https://github.com/01pooja10/Sketch2D-To-Style3D/blob/c7339f5f688b74f931020936e1dc6938282cdb68/sketch-style-3d/NeRF/load_blender.py#L37